fportantier/habu/README.rst

     Usage: habu.web.screenshot [OPTIONS] URL

-      Uses Firefox to take a screenshot (you need firefox installed, obviously)
+      Uses Firefox or Chromium to take a screenshot of the website.

       $ habu.web.screenshot https://www.portantier.com

     Options:
+      -b [firefox|chromium-browser]  Browser to use for screenshot.
       -o TEXT                        Output file. (default: screenshot.png)
       --help                         Show this message and exit.

 habu.web.tech